komapijs/komapi/README.md

 ```js
 app.models(path);
 ```
 This loads every model into `app.orm[Modelname]`, which is accessible throughout your application.
-Note that it is the filename of the model module with a capitalized first letter that will be used to access the model
+Note that it is the name of the model class exported from the module that will be used to access the model

 ##### Example Model
 ```js